-MPST 653 Performance (1 or 2, max 12, FaSpSm) Individual or master class instruction for D.M.A.
-Performance majors.
-(Duplicates credit in former MUPF 653.)
+MPST 653 Performance (1 or 2, max 12, FaSpSm) Individual or master class instruction for DMA Performance majors.

 MPST 754 Artist Diploma Performance (4, max 16, FaSpSm) Individual instruction and related lab participation for Artist Diploma students.

 MPST 790 Research (1-12) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.